selmasaltik/advanced-routing/README.md

 You MUST have both servers (backend + frontend) up and running for the projects to work.

 The dummy backend API does not use any external database - instead the dummy data is saved to an "events.json" file inside the project folder.

+**Upgrading from React Router v5**

+React Router v5 is also still used in many projects.
+In case you want to learn how to update from v5 to v6, the following two (free) videos should be very helpful:

+- Upgrading from v5 to v6: https://www.youtube.com/watch?v=zEQiNFAwDGo
+- Upgrading from v6 to v6.4 (introduced key data fetching features): https://www.youtube.com/watch?v=L2kzUg6IzxM